-All sampling and analytical equipment was calibrated per the guidelines referenced in EPA Method 5 - MATS Modified.
-All Method 1-5 calibration data is in Appendix D.
+All sampling and analytical equipment were calibrated per the guidelines referenced in EPA Method 5.
+All Method 1-4, and 5 calibration data is in Appendix D.

 3.4.3 Data Reduction

 The filterable PM emissions data collected during the testing were calculated and reported as mg/acm @ stack conditions.